jeffpaul/homebrew-brewfile/README.md

 > My macOS Brewfile

+After running through the following setup, you can use `brew cu` to upgrade all Mac apps installed via [Brew](https://brew.sh/).
+You can also dump your loal Brewfil of current brew/cask/mas entries via `brew bundle bump --file=~/.private/Brewfil`.
+To remove an app you can use `brew cask zap <caskname>` to remove the app and preferences, caches, updaters, etc.

 0. Try Mike McQuaid's Strap tool (and assuming that goes smoothly then skip the next Step 1)
 ```
 git clone https://github.com/MikeMcQuaid/strap